 When kids come back from winter break, they are full of new energy and excitement.
 Sometimes it can be hard to harness their energy for school work!
-That’s why you need some great January resources to help them get back in the groove.
+That’s why you need some great January and New Year’s ideas to help them get back in the groove.
 I have compiled books and activities to get you started with your lesson planning.

 January Resources and Book ideas